John Marshall Harlan II: Supreme Court service

 Harlan was nominated by President Eisenhower on January 10, 1955, as an associate justice of the Supreme Court of the United States, to succeed Robert H. Jackson.
 On being nominated, the reticent Harlan called reporters into his chambers in New York, and stated, in full, "I am very deeply honored."
-He was confirmed by the Senate on March 16, 1955, by a 71-11 vote, and was sworn into office on March 28, 1955.
+He was confirmed by the Senate on March 16, 1955, by a 71–11 vote, and was sworn into office on March 28, 1955.
 Despite the brevity of his stay on the Second Circuit, Harlan would serve as the Circuit Justice responsible for the Second Circuit throughout his Supreme Court capacity, and, in that capacity, enjoyed attending the Circuit's annual conference, bringing his wife and catching up on the latest gossip.
 Additionally, he served as Circuit Justice for the Ninth Circuit from June 25 to June 26, 1963.
 He assumed retired status on September 23, 1971, serving in that capacity until his death on December 29, 1971.

 Harlan's nomination came shortly after the Supreme Court handed down its landmark decision in Brown v.
 Board of Education, declaring segregation in public schools unconstitutional.
 James Eastland (the chairman of the United States Senate Committee on the Judiciary) and several other southern senators delayed his confirmation, because they (correctly) believed that he would support desegregation of the schools and civil rights.
 Unlike almost all previous Supreme Court nominees, Harlan appeared before the Senate Judiciary Committee to answer questions relating to his judicial views.
 Every Supreme Court nominee since Harlan has been questioned by the Judiciary Committee before confirmation.
 The Senate finally confirmed him on March 17, 1955, by a vote of 71–11.
 He took his seat on March 28, 1955.
 Of the eleven senators who voted against his appointment, nine were from the South.
-He was replaced on the Second Circuit by Joseph Edward Lumbard.
+He was replaced on the Second Circuit by J. Edward Lumbard.